 The theme of 2018 is yet to come.

 The theme of 2017 was “share the power”

 The theme of 2016 was “Light Your Heart, Empower Your Life”.

-Theme of 2004 was “Children, Adolescents and Heart Disease”
+The theme of 2004 was “Children, Adolescents, and Heart Disease”